duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/Simulation/README.md

 3. If all errors are resolved, all command in ./model.bash should be executed.
 You will end up with a peptoid that has been solvated, charged neutralized with ions
 (if needed), and energy minimized.

+4. Next run ./model_1.bash.
+This will be a short production run MD on your desktop.
+5. Follow this with a long production run on a supercomputer.

+For step 4 and 5, plumed data files are required.
+This is described in P3/Plumed